andrew264/modelex/README.md

 ## Future Plans

-The goal is to build a multi-model LLM that supports any-to-any data modality.
+The goal is to build a multimodal LLM that supports any-to-any data modality.
 Experimentation for this is ongoing at:

 - [ImageExpts](https://github.com/andrew264/ImageExpts)
 - [AudioExpts](https://github.com/andrew264/AudioExpts)